 Top U.S. aviation universities: an interview with Broward College

-We interviewed Russell McCafferey of the Broward College Emil Buehler Aviation Institute in Fort Lauderdale, Florida, and asked all about the organization’s courses, history, alumni, and more.
-Find out everything you need to know below.
+We interviewed Russell McCafferey of Broward College in Fort Lauderdale, Florida, and asked all about the organization’s courses, history, alumni, and more.

 An interview with Broward College

 ACS: Thanks for taking the time to answer our questions, Russell!
 First off, what courses do you offer aviation and aeronautics students?

 BC: At the Broward College Emil Buehler Aviation Institute, we offer several courses in aviation.
 We have an Associate of Science degree in Professional Pilot Technology where a student can get all of their pilot ratings; Private, Instrument, Commercial, Multi-engine, CFI, CFII, MEI.
 We have an Associate of Science degree in Aviation Maintenance Management, and Aviation Administration, which has concentrations in either Air Traffic Control, Airport Administration, or Aviation Business.
 Recently we also introduced a Bachelor of Science degree in Aerospace Sciences with two concentrations: Professional Pilot and Aerospace Management.